The Lesson

 Answer:

-The interquartile range of the test scores is 2.
+The interquartile range of the test scores is 2. the interquartile range of the test scores is 2

 Finding the Upper and Lower Quartiles

 There are different methods for finding the quartiles.
-They give different values for the lower quartile and the upper quartile, and so different answers for the interquartile range.-
+They give different values for the lower quartile and the upper quartile, and so different answers for the interquartile range.

+• In the example above, the Tukey method has been used.
 In the Tukey method, the middle number of the whole set (also called the median) is included in both the lower half and the upper half of the set.
+The lower quartile is the middle of the lower half and the upper quartiles is the middle of the upper half. finding the interquartile range using the Tukey method

 Interquartile range = 8 − 6 = 2

-Another method is the Moore and McCabe method.
+• Another method is the Moore and McCabe method.
 The median is excluded from both the lower half and the upper half.

-Because each half has an even number of numbers, the middle of each half is in between two numbers.
+finding the interquartile range using the Moore and McCabe method Because each half has an even number of numbers, the middle of each half is in between two numbers.
 The lower quartile is halfway between 4 and 6: it is 5.
 The upper quartile is halfway between 8 and 10: it is 9.

 Interquartile range = 9 − 5 = 4